Hitting 50 And Bored with My Life

 Start something new.
 It might be redecorating a new room or taking on a project in the garden – anything to get your creative and problem-solving juices flowing.

-You don’t even need to spend a lot of money to take this sort of initiative on, simply adjust your project to the size of your wallet.
+You don’t even need to spend a lot of money to take this sort of initiative on, adjust your project to the size of your wallet.

 If you can’t spend any money at all, think about rearranging what you have already to give you more space or enhance the look of the room.

-Keep in mind that people are generally happier when they live in beautiful spaces so taking one step closer to improving your living space is a great way to improve your overall emotional wellbeing.
+Remember that people are generally happier when they live in beautiful spaces so taking one step closer to improving your living space is a great way to improve your overall emotional wellbeing.

 When was the last time your heart beat fast after an exciting event?
 When was the last time you laughed until you cried?